ashkan-pirmani/FL4E-Analysis/README.md

 # Real-World Application of FL4E

-FL4E-FedHeartDisease is a comprehensive implementation of the FL4E (Federated Learning for Everyone) framework, which uses the Fed-Heart-Disease dataset from Flamby for clinical healthcare data research.
-This repository forms a key part of our work titled "Federated learning for everyone".
+FL4E-FedHeartDisease is a comprehensive implementation of the FL4E (Federated Learning for Everyone) framework.
+It utilizes the Fed-Heart-Disease dataset from Flamby for conducting research on clinical healthcare data.
+This repository plays a crucial role in our project titled "Federated Learning for Everyone."
+The repository is designed to be standalone and executable locally, serving as the analysis material for the use case section of FL4E.
 ## Contents

 This repository contains three primary analysis subfolders, which showcase three experiments conducted to illustrate the versatility of the FL4E framework in varying scenarios.